 Whatever the telescope, its most important spec is its aperture: the diameter of its main, light-gathering lens or mirror.
 (This lens or mirror is called the telescope's objective.)
 The bigger the aperture, the sharper and brighter the view will be.

-A bigger aperture allows you to use more magnification from your telescope.
+A bigger aperture allows you to use more magnification.
 You can actually make any telescope provide any magnification at all (just by changing eyepieces), but without large aperture, high magnification is worthless — it just shows a blurry, dim mess.
 A telescope that can only be pushed to 50x (50 times magnification) before the view goes blurry will reveal Jupiter's moons, Saturn's rings, and some detail in the brightest star clusters, nebulae, and galaxies.
 But to discern Martian surface features or to see both members of a tight double star, you really would like to have sharp views at 150x or more.

 Depending on optical quality and observing conditions, you can expect to get anywhere from 20x to 50x of useful magnification per inch of aperture.
 In other words, a 4-inch scope tops out at 200x under ideal conditions, but a 6-inch scope can work well as high as 300x under ideal conditions.